Top body wants halt in global accounting alignment

 "IFRS already has a global impact and that will not change.
 So there is no longer any risk of IFRS disintegrating as a result of a standstill in the United States," he said.

-There are four Americans on the IASB board and Hoogervorst faces calls for a cull in favour of giving seats to countries that apply IFRS, such as Canada.
+There are four Americans on the IASB board and Hoogervorst faces calls for a cull in favor of giving seats to countries that apply IFRS, such as Canada.

 Membership of the IASB's monitoring board, made up of regulators and other public interest officials, will also depend in future on applying or committing to apply IFRS rules.